Quantum Algorithm for Online Convex Optimization: Online convex optimization with quantum zeroth-order oracles

 \section{Online convex optimization with quantum zeroth-order oracles}

-This section aims to prove Result \ref{RQ} and \ref{RAQ}.
+This section aims to prove Theorem \ref{TQ} and \ref{TAQ}.
 We first give a quantum algorithm and state some technical lemmas in Subsection \ref{secA}.
 Then in Section \ref{Q1}, for general convex loss functions, we show that by choosing appropriate parameters, sublinear regret can be guaranteed.
-Finally in Subsection \ref{Q3}, we show that for $\alpha$-strongly convex loss functions, $O(\log{T})$ regret can be guaranteed by Algorithm \ref{QOCO} with different parameters, which gives Result \ref{RAQ}.
-See Appendix \ref{appDef} for the definition of $\alpha$-strongly convex functions.
+Finally in Subsection \ref{Q3}, we show that for $\alpha$-strongly convex loss functions, $O(\log{T})$ regret can be guaranteed by Algorithm \ref{QOCO} with different parameters, which gives Theorem \ref{TAQ}.
+See \ref{appDef} for the definition of $\alpha$-strongly convex functions.